gckor/Guider/README.md

-# Guide to Control (Guider):
-# Offline Hierarchical Reinforcement Learning using Subgoal Generation for Long-Horizon and Sparse-Reward Tasks
+# Guide to Control (Guider): <br>Offline Hierarchical Reinforcement Learning using Subgoal Generation for Long-Horizon and Sparse-Reward Tasks

 This is pytorch implementation of "Guider"